10 Crazy Myths And Facts About The Origins Of Motorcycle Names

 #06.
 Ducati’s “Desmosedici”

 The Myth: There isn’t much of a myth behind the Ducati Desmosedici name – but there’s plenty of mystery because people simply just don’t know what it means.
-Well, sort of.
+Well, sort of – but what does Desmosedici mean?
 Any Ducatisti worth their salt should know that Ducati favor reciprocating Desmodromic valves rather than conventional pneumatic valves, but what about the rest of the names.
 It all sounds very exotic, and you’ll be amazed at how many people mispronounce the word, even though it’s not the most complicated Italian word out there, but there you go.
 It’s the name given to Ducati’s current V4 MotoGP racers, the name of the legendary limited edition Desmosedici RR, and the name of Ducati’s new road-going V4 Panigale engine – so what does “Desmosedici” mean?

 The Truth: You don’t need to be fluent in Italian to work out the rough meaning of “Desmosedici.”
 As we’ve already noted, the desmo part takes its inspiration directly from the desmodromic valve arrangement.
 Sedici literally means sixteen – and you get that number because the V4 engine has four valves per cylinder, totally sixteen valves.
 In conclusion, Desmosedici literally means, desmodromic distribution with sixteen valves but shortened into a nicer sounding word.
 Desmosedici – now you know, and it’s a great little fact to crack out if you need to flex your motorcycle knowledge muscles.